The Grief Prophecy is the

 -Dissection, October 1996

-Obscurity E.P.
-This song was recorded in 1991, and it shows a very raw version of a song that would go on to have a place
+Infinite Obscurity E.P.
+This song was recorded in 1991, and it shows a very raw version of a song that would go on to

-on The Somberlain.
-The sound is not as cold and crisp as what is found on the L.P. version, yet the musicianship
+have a place on The Somberlain.
+The sound is not as cold and crisp as what is found on the L.P. version, yet the

-is flawless.
-This possesses more of a Death Metal feeling, similar to Darkthrone's Soulside Journey, mostly due to
+musicianship is flawless.
+This possesses more of a death metal feeling, similar to Darkthrone's Soulside Journey,

-sound so far from the L.P. version, though the vocals seem to be more of a hoarse whisper, creating somewhat of a ghostly
+doesn't sound so far from the L.P. version, though the vocals seem to be more of a hoarse whisper, creating somewhat of a

 "Son of the Mourning" follows this, taken from the Into Infinite Obscurity